Basic Education for Adults (BEdA) Program Requirements

 Program Monitoring and Reviews

-The Adult Basic Education Office at SBCTC “desk monitors” the electronic records of all its basic skills providers in the state every quarter, and conducts on-site program reviews as necessary and as required by Title II of the Workforce Investment Act (WIA) and by the National Reporting System (NRS) for Adult Education.
+The BEdA Office at SBCTC “desk monitors” the electronic records of all its basic skills providers in the state every quarter, and conducts on-site program reviews as necessary and as required by Title II of the Workforce Investment Act (WIA) and by the National Reporting System (NRS) for Adult Education.

 The Washington State Adult Learning Standards are used to: